Portland Art Museum

+History

-Founding
+Founding and early history

 Incorporated as the Portland Art Association, in 1892, seven business and cultural leaders in the city formed an association towards the development of an art museum for the city of Portland, then approaching 50,000 residents.
 Henry Corbett donated $10,000 to the association that funded the museum's first collection (the Corbett Collection), which consisted of one hundred plaster casts of Greek and Roman sculptures.
 The individual pieces of the collection were selected by Winslow B. Ayer and his wife during a trip to Europe.
 Curators at the Metropolitan Museum of Art and the Museum of Fine Arts advised the Ayers prior to the trip on what pieces to select.
 The collection was originally displayed at the Multnomah County Library located at Southwest Seventh and Stark streets in downtown Portland.

-Early history

 By the time of the Lewis and Clark Centennial Exposition held in Portland in 1905, the Portland Art Association had outgrown its location in the public library and had moved into its own building at SW 5th and Taylor.
 The first exhibition in the new building featured watercolors and paintings that had come to Portland as part of the 1905 Exposition.
 Curator Henrietta H. Failing (the niece of founder Henry Failing) organized the exhibition with New England artist Frank DuMond.